The Rise and Growing Popularity of Street Food

 Visiting a street food market is a chance to sample food from exciting young chefs, made with love and quality ingredients.
 The difficulty comes in trying to decide what to have, with so many tempting smells wafting up the nose and varieties in cuisine one just has to keep coming back from more!

 Check out this link for Time Out’s best street food markets in London.
 Do a google search for your local town or city to see what’s going on.
+Here’s a few tips to get you started: 10 Cities Where You Can Eat Amazing Street Food.
 Please do leave your comments on your favourite market to visit and why.